billyquith/ponder/README.md

 C++1x supplies better support for compile-time reflection.
 Runtime reflection involves baking compile-time reflection into the executable so this can be used at runtime.
 Ponder presents a simple API for baking your objects so that they can be used at runtime.
-The baking can also, optionally, include support for scripting (Lua).
+The baking can also, optionally, userdata and support for Lua scripting.

 Features: